 This post contains editorial samples and/or affiliate links to products I recommend.
 While this adds no additional cost to you, I will earn a small commission on any sales made.

-How to Make the easiest 3 Ingredient Valentine Treats for Kids
+How to Make the easiest 3 Ingredient Valentine Treats

 To start with, you need 3 ingredients.